Indianapolis Colts vs. Jacksonville Jaguars NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Indianapolis and its opponents have gone over the current 47.5-point total in six of 10 games (60%) this season.
+- Indianapolis and its opponents have gone over the current 47.5-point total in five of nine games this season.

-- Jacksonville's games have gone over 47.5 points in three of eight chances this season.

-- Sunday's over/under is 3.8 points higher than the combined 43.7 PPG average of the two teams.
+- The two teams combine to average 43.7 points per game, 3.8 less than the total in this contest.

-- The 49.8 points per game these two squads have surrendered to opponents this season are 2.3 more than the 47.5 total in this contest.
+- The 49.8 points per game these two squads have allowed their opponents to score this season are 2.3 more than the 47.5 total in this contest.

-- The Colts and their opponents score an average of 46.3 points per game, 1.2 fewer than Sunday's total.
+- Colts games have an average total of 46.3 points this season, 1.2 fewer than Sunday's over/under.

-- The 47.5 total in this game is 0.5 points above the 47.0 average total in Jaguars games this season.

 Colts stats and trends

-- Indianapolis has played nine games, with seven wins against the spread.
+- Indianapolis has played nine games, with six wins against the spread.

-- This season, the Colts won ATS in their only game as a favorite of 10.5 points or more.
+- The Colts have been favored by 10.5 points or more once this season and covered the spread.

-- Indianapolis' games this year have hit the over on six of 10 set point totals (60%).
+- Indianapolis' games this year have gone over the total in six out of nine opportunities (66.7%).

+- The Colts average 27.2 points per game, comparable to the 26.1 per contest the Jaguars surrender.

-- Indianapolis is 5-1 against the spread and 4-1 overall in games when it records more than 26.1 points.
+- Indianapolis is 4-1 against the spread and 4-1 overall in games when it puts up more than 26.1 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Jaguars.